A2K/vscode-hlsl-preview/README.md

 ## Limitations
 * `uint`s are not supported.
+* bitwise operations are limited.
-* Textures can not be used as function parameters
+* Textures can not always be used as function parameters.

 ## Optional compiler binaries